-The storage size is always expressed in bytes and excludes any Byte-Order-Marks.
-It is provided along with the character set encoding and the line break which will be used when the content is stored.
+The storage size is always expressed in bytes and excludes any leading Byte-Order-Marks.
+It isand is provided along with the character set encoding and the line break which will be used when the content is storedto store the content.
 If the encoding form does not use the byte as its unit (e.g. UTF-16 uses 16-bit code units) the storage size MUST still be given in byte (e.g. for UTF-16: 2 bytes per 16-bit code unit).